ClaireCp/pcsc/README.md

 Other numerical solvers or higher dimensions could also be added to the existing code.

-For 1D integration discontinued ranges could be integrated.
+For 1D integration, discontinued ranges could be integrated.

-For 2D integration other shapes such as circles or triangles could be added
+For 2D integration, other shapes such as circles or triangles could be added.